AbismoNegro666/ELK-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the <filebeat-config.yml file along with path> file to /etc/ansible/.
+- Copy the [Filebeat-config](Ansible/filebeat-config.yml) file file to /etc/ansible/.
-- Update the the <filebeat-config.yml> to file to reflect your ELK-server's private IP address on lines #1106 and #1806.
+- Update the the filebeat-config to file to reflect your ELK-server's private IP address on lines #1106 and #1806.
 - Run the playbook, ensure results are error-free and navigate to http://<localhost>:5601 on your machines browser to check that the installation worked as expected.

 Answer the following questions to fill in the blanks: